trynthink/scout/docs/analysis_approach.rst

 .. [#] Currently supported distributions: |supported-distributions|.
 .. [#] Note that this document does not cover lighting, where varying bulb types are used, or Miscellaneous Electric Loads (MELs), which are not broken into specific technologies in the Annual Energy Outlook.
-.. [#] The vintages are: pre-1980, 1980-2004, `ASHRAE 90.1-2004`_, `ASHRAE 90.1-2010`_, and `ASHRAE 90.1-2013`_.
-.. [#] A representative city is simulated for each climate zone: Houston, TX (hot humid); Baltimore, MD (mixed humid); El Paso, TX (hot dry); Albuquerque, NM (mixed dry); San Francisco, CA (marine); Chicago, IL (cold); Duluth, NM (very cold), Fairbanks, AK (sub arctic).
-.. [#] EIA provides detailed documentation on the assumptions of the National Energy Modeling System (NEMS) it uses to project residential__ and commercial__ sector energy use out to 2040 for the AEO.
+.. [#] EIA provides detailed documentation on the assumptions of the National Energy Modeling System (NEMS) it uses to project residential__ and commercial__ sector energy use out to 2050 for the AEO.
-.. [#] Effectively, these adjustment factors assign value to ECMs that would not otherwise show any benefits.
-For example: in the absence of time-sensitive valuation, an ECM that shifted loads from peak periods of energy demand to off-peak periods of demand would not have any value in terms of energy savings, cost, or avoided |CO2|; under time-sensitive valuation, however, the ECM moves energy from a high energy price period to a low energy price period, which will be reflected as energy cost savings for the ECM.
 .. [#] Data derived from Table A1, assuming a 3% average discount rate.
 .. [#] This assumption reflects our current inability to reliably determine how a consumer might choose between an ECM and updated version of a "business-as-usual" technology.
 A future version of Scout may apportion some of an available market portion to this updated "business-as-usual" technology, under an "Adjusted Adoption Potential" scenario.
 .. [#] We use a default `real discount rate`_ of 7%, based on the Office of Management and Budget's `Guidelines and Discount Rates for Benefit-Cost Analysis of Federal Programs`_, p.
 9 ("Base-Case Analysis").
 .. [#] End use categories for the markets and savings are not the same as the AEO end uses.
 These end use categories are similar to the 2015 `DOE Quadrennial Technology Review`_, Figure 5.1, but with the "Drying" end use lumped together with "Other."
+.. .. [#] The vintages are: pre-1980, 1980-2004, `ASHRAE 90.1-2004`_, `ASHRAE 90.1-2010`_, and `ASHRAE 90.1-2013`_.
+.. .. [#] A representative city is simulated for each climate zone: Houston, TX (hot humid); Baltimore, MD (mixed humid); El Paso, TX (hot dry); Albuquerque, NM (mixed dry); San Francisco, CA (marine); Chicago, IL (cold); Duluth, NM (very cold), Fairbanks, AK (sub arctic).
+.. .. [#] Effectively, these adjustment factors assign value to ECMs that would not otherwise show any benefits.
+For example: in the absence of time-sensitive valuation, an ECM that shifted loads from peak periods of energy demand to off-peak periods of demand would not have any value in terms of energy savings, cost, or avoided |CO2|; under time-sensitive valuation, however, the ECM moves energy from a high energy price period to a low energy price period, which will be reflected as energy cost savings for the ECM.